David B. Sacks, MB ChB, FRCPath

-Dr. Sacks has published more than 150 articles in scientific journals.
-He has served on the editorial board of Clinical Chemistry since 1995 and is currently an Associate Editor of the journal.
+Dr. Sacks has published more than 180 articles in scientific journals.
+He has been a member of the editorial board of Clinical Chemistry since 1995 and is currently an Associate Editor of the journal.
 In addition, he has served on several other editorial boards, including The Journal of Biological Chemistry, The American Journal of Pathology and The American Journal of Clinical Pathology and is a member of the editorial advisory panel of The Biochemical Journal.

-Distinguished Scientist Award, National Academy of Clinical Biochemistry, 2009; Gerald T. Evans Award, Academy of Clinical Laboratory Physicians and Scientists, 2008; Visiting Professor, South African Association of Clinical Biochemists, 2007; Transatlantic Award Lecture, The Association for Clinical Biochemistry, 2007; Norman P. Kubasik Lectureship Award, American Association for Clinical Chemistry, Upstate New York Section, 2006; Outstanding Contributions to Clinical Chemistry in a Selected Area of Research, American Association for Clinical Chemistry, 2005; Visiting Professor, Royal College of Pathologists of Australasia, 2003; Lilian B. Ladenson and Oree M. Caroll Visiting Professor, Washington University School of Medicine, 1998.
+Outstanding Contributions in Education, American Association for Clinical Chemistry, 2012; Distinguished Scientist Award, National Academy of Clinical Biochemistry, 2009; Gerald T. Evans Award, Academy of Clinical Laboratory Physicians and Scientists, 2008; Visiting Professor, South African Association of Clinical Biochemists, 2007; Transatlantic Award Lecture, The Association for Clinical Biochemistry UK, 2007; Norman P. Kubasik Lectureship Award, American Association for Clinical Chemistry, Upstate New York Section, 2006; Outstanding Contributions to Clinical Chemistry in a Selected Area of Research, American Association for Clinical Chemistry, 2005; Visiting Professor, Royal College of Pathologists of Australasia, 2003; Lilian B. Ladenson and Oree M. Caroll Visiting Professor, Washington University School of Medicine, 1998.

 Li Z, McNulty DE, Marler KJM, Lim L, Hall C, Annan RS, Sacks DB.
 IQGAP1 promotes neurite outgrowth in a phosphorylation-dependent manner.
 J Biol Chem 2005; 280:13871-13878.